Share the post "34 questions new Les Roches students always ask"

 It’s only right that a hospitality school has a check-in process!
 So on your first day you’ll get a room and a roommate assigned and we’ll set up a computer for you.
 We’ll also sort the paperwork for the resident permit while you settle in to your new home-from-home.

-In your second week you’ll be introduced to the campus, programmes and all the wonderful people at Les Roches.
+During orientation week, you’ll be introduced to the campus, programmes and all the wonderful people at Les Roches.

 7. What’s life is like on campus, is there much to do?